The Myths of Education:

 Psychologist Howard Gardner has taught us that there are many intelligences that are valuable and also indicate success in life.
 These intelligences include linguistic, logical-mathematical, musical, bodily-kinesthetic, spatial, interpersonal, intrapersonal, and natural intelligences.

-So while schools spend so much time working on only two of the intelligences, children who possess different intelligences are labeled as learning delayed.
-But in reality, if all students are allowed to learn within their own intelligences, then they are using their brains the way they learn most naturally.
+When schools spend so much time working on only two of the intelligences, children who possess different intelligences are labeled as learning delayed.
+In reality, if all students are allowed to learn within their own intelligences, then they are using their brains the way they learn most naturally.
 When their brains are used within their dominant intelligences, then all intelligences are improved.

 Truth is, students need to move!